 Jordan Parsons def.
 Tim Bazer via Knockout (punch)–Round 2, 0:04

-Tags: Anthony Smith Bellator 117 Bellator MMA Ben Crowder Cliff Wright Jr David Gomez Derek Anderson Derek Campos Douglas Lima Featured Houston Alexander Jared Downing Joe Vedepo Jordan Parsons Josh Arocho Julio Cesar Neves Karl Amoussou Larue Bruley Marcin Held Mark Stoddard Martin Trey Brown Matt Uhde MMA Patricky Freire Popular Rick Hawn Ryan Jensen Tim Bazer Victor Moreno
+Tags: Anthony Smith Bellator 117 Bellator MMA Ben Crowder Cliff Wright Jr David Gomez Derek Anderson Derek Campos Douglas Lima Houston Alexander Jared Downing Joe Vedepo Jordan Parsons Josh Arocho Julio Cesar Neves Karl Amoussou Larue Bruley Marcin Held Mark Stoddard Martin Trey Brown Matt Uhde MMA Patricky Freire Rick Hawn Ryan Jensen Tim Bazer Victor Moreno